AlexanderHarrison/slp_bench/Readme.md

 ```

 ### Dependencies:
+Calculated by counting the number of deps in a Cargo.lock file.

 | lib | direct deps | total deps |
 | ----- | ----- | ----- |
 | peppi       | 10 | 104 |